evertonmj/redis-test/README.md

 You can perform this tests by running the main python script (main.py) or by running individual test script.

+- Before running, it's important to ensure that you have connectivity to your cluster.
+For example, private VPC endpoints will work only if you are connected to you cluster.

 - To run main script: `python main.py`

 2. ## Database Replication Test